 So Goberians will be reliably the same again.

-But whilst both breeds are intelligent, Huskies tend to be somewhat harder to train.
+But whilst both breeds are intelligent, Huskies can be harder to train.
 They’re also famous escape artists and mischief makers.

 Take a look at our complete Goberian guide, to find out if you’re ready for this mix.